Tory Burch: Fashion label

-In 2015 Burch also introduced a separate performance activewear line, Tory Sport.
+In 2015, Burch also introduced a separate performance activewear line, Tory Sport.

 Awards and recognition

 In 2005, Burch won the Rising Star Award for Best New Retail Concept from the Fashion Group International.
 In 2007, she won the Accessory Brand Launch of the year award at the Accessories Council Excellence Awards.
+In 2008, she won the Council of Fashion Designers of America award for Accessories Designer of the Year.

+From 2010 to 2020, Burch was included on Forbes' list of The World's 100 Most Powerful Women six times.

-In 2008, Burch won the Council of Fashion Designers of America award for Accessories Designer of the Year.
-Working Mother included her on their list of the 50 Most Powerful Moms of 2015.
-In 2015, she received the Breast Cancer Research Foundation's Sandra Taub Humanitarian Award.
+In 2015, Burch was included on Working Mother's list of the 50 Most Powerful Moms, and she received the Breast Cancer Research Foundation's Sandra Taub Humanitarian Award.